-Mayor’s approach to Seattle police reforms could prolong court oversight, council members say
+Mayor’s approach to Seattle police reforms could prolong oversight, council members say; union offers to talk

 González said the letter was motivated by concerns the city is backsliding on reforms and needs to get “back on track.”

-She said council members and representatives of more than 20 community groups plan to hold a news conference at 12:30 p.m.
-Monday on the steps of the U.S. Courthouse in Seattle to discuss the letter to Durkan.
+At a Monday afternoon news conference outside the U.S. Courthouse, González said she received a phone call in the morning from SPOG President Kevin Stuckey asking to have a one-on-one meeting she characterized as “beginning the process of having communications,” but not negotiations.

-Robart ruled last year that the city had reached full compliance with a 2012 consent decree with the Department of Justice requiring the Police Department to address allegations that officers too often resorted to excessive force and displayed troubling evidence of biased policing.
+Robart ruled last year that the city had reached full compliance with a 2012 consent decree with the Department of Justice, requiring the Police Department to address allegations that officers too often resorted to excessive force and displayed troubling evidence of biased policing.

 But in a May ruling, after an arbitrator overturned the firing of an officer who punched a handcuffed woman, Robart found the city had fallen partly out of compliance.
 He cited deficiencies resulting from the city’s contract with SPOG, even as he praised the Police Department’s overall efforts.